nycynik/ascii-font-processor/README.md

 ```

 This is a project for vieweing figlet formatted fonts.
 It reads a folder full of
-fonts, and then allows them to be editor and viewed.
+fonts, and then allows them to be viewed.

 ![screenshot](screenshot.png)